KatherineMichel/agile-sprint-playbook/business-model-canvas/thoughtbot-business-model-canvas.md

 * Questions about the market/problem
 * Questions about our product

-# Inspirational Info Source

-TODO: find a way to make this more visual
-TODO: info sources should just be referenced when info from that source is captured

 Valuable articles and other info
 ------------
 *Gather articles and info and add notes on what was valuable.
 Make sure to update other documents based on learnings.*